openstack-archive/fuel-library/docs/pages/production-considerations/0020-deployment-pipeline.rst

    In order to deploy multiple environments that don't interfere with each other, you should specify the ``$deployment_id`` option in ``/etc/puppet/manifests/site.pp``.
 It should be an even integer value in the range of 1-254.

    This value is used in dynamic environment-based tag generation.
 Fuel also apply that tag globally to all resources on each node.
-It is also used for the keepalived daemon, which evaluates a unique virtual_router_id.
+It is also used for the keepalived daemon, which evaluates a unique ``virtual_router_id``.

   * Clean/Revert